feathersjs/feathers/packages/authentication-oauth2/README.md

 #### Default Options

-The following default options will be mixed in with each authentication strategy.
-They can all be overridden but are optional.

 ```js
 {
     idField: '<provider>Id', // The field to look up the entity by when logging in with the provider.
 Defaults to '<provider>Id' (ie. 'facebookId').